6 Ways to Use MCT Oil PowderArticle posted in: Diet & Nutrition

-Odorless, flavorless and free of carbs and added sugar, South Beach Diet MCT Oil Powder makes it easy to kick your weight loss into high gear!
+Odorless, flavorless and free of carbs and added sugar, MCT oil powder makes it easy to kick your weight loss into high gear!
 Not familiar with MCTs or MCT oil powder?
 We published an entire article on the stuff because there’s just so much goodness to cover.

 In a nutshell, MCT stands for medium-chain triglycerides: A type of fat found in certain oils (like coconut) and dairy products.
 MCTs are easier to digest and offer quick energy, which can lead to a better, more intense workout, more weight lost, a feeling of fullness and even a happy gut.

-Because we love developing products that help you reach your goals, the South Beach Diet has created an MCT Oil Powder for your pantry.
-Made from the goodness of real coconuts, this naturally flavorless powder is perfect for sneaking into your favorite low-carb recipes.
+Some MCT oil is a naturally flavorless powder that’s perfect for sneaking into your favorite low-carb recipes.
 Boost your burn with this powerful superfood that will quickly become a staple in your low-carb kitchen!

-To be clear: Our MCT oil powder is not devoid of calories or fat.
+To be clear: MCT oil powder is not devoid of calories or fat.
 Remember, MCT oil is a type of fat.
-Our powder contains under five grams of fat per serving, plus 35 calories and one gram of protein.
 So don’t add it and forget it!

 Now…how will you get your daily dose of MCTs?

-Here are six tasty ways to use up your South Beach Diet MCT Oil Powder:
+Here are six tasty ways to use up MCT oil powder:

 1. Smoothies & Protein Shakes

-This is the by far the easiest way to enjoy MCT Oil powder!
-Whether you’re having a simple South Beach Diet Keto-Friendly Chocolate Shake or you’re making your own smoothie recipe with kale, blueberries and full-fat Greek yogurt, a packet of this flavorless powder is virtually undetectable.
+This is the by far the easiest way to enjoy MCT oil powder!
+Whether you’re having a simple chocolate protein shake or you’re making your own smoothie recipe with kale, blueberries and full-fat Greek yogurt, most MCT oil powder is virtually undetectable.
 Need some smoothie inspiration?
 Shake things up with the recipes below: